MULXCODE/flat-html/README.md

 # The ^ symbol

 The ^ symbol is the shared parent operator.
-The following:
+The following shares div.mesgs as a common parent.

 ```
 {